Edmund Beaufort, 2nd Duke of Somerset: Political power and conflict

-Edmund received the county of Mortain in Normandy on 22 April 1427.
-Edmund became a commander in the English army in 1431, and in 1432 was one of the envoys to the Council of Basel.
+Edmund received the county of Mortain in Normandy on 22 April 1427, became a commander in the English army in 1431, and in 1432 was one of the envoys to the Council of Basel.
 After his recapture of Harfleur and his lifting of the Burgundian siege of Calais, he was named a Knight of the Garter in 1436.
 After subsequent successes he was created Earl of Dorset on 28 August 1442 (though he seems to have been styled as such since around 1438) and Marquess of Dorset on 24 June 1443.
 During the five-year truce from 1444 to 1449 he served as Lieutenant of France.
 On 31 March 1448 he was created Duke of Somerset.
 As the title had previously been held by his brother, he is sometimes mistakenly called the second duke, but the title was actually created for the second time, and so he was actually the first duke, the numbering starting over again.

 Somerset was appointed to replace York as commander in France in 1448.
 Somerset was supposed to be paid £20,000; but little evidence exists that he was.
 Fighting began in Normandy in August 1449.
 Somerset's subsequent military failures left him vulnerable to criticism from York's allies.
 The most humiliating moment was when Somerset surrendered Rouen, the capital of Normandy, to the French without even a token siege.
 He failed to repulse French attacks, and by the summer of 1450 nearly all the English possessions in northern France were lost, with Normandy having fallen after the Battle of Formigny and Siege of Caen.
-By 1453 all the English possessions in the south of France were also lost, and the Battle of Castillon ended the Hundred Years War.
+By 1453 all the English possessions in the south of France were also lost and the Battle of Castillon ended the Hundred Years War.